Why some lesbians do not identify as women

 Identity on the run

-María del Milagro Mariona, journalist, feminist activist and lesbian activist
+María del Milagro Mariona, journalist, feminist activist and lesbian activist-

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US